Programs > Brochure

-PROJECT1: Study on India-ASEAN Trade & Act East Policy Description : World trade is expected to grow at a modest 5.3% in 2015, as per WTO estimates.
+- PROJECT1: Study on India-ASEAN Trade & Act East Policy: World trade is expected to grow at a modest 5.3% in 2015, as per WTO estimates.
 Trade growth is directly linked to the performance of the world economy, which has gradually shifted its growth axis to Asia, post the global financial meltdown.
-Global GDP and trade growth was 3.3 % and 4.7 % respectively in 2014, while in the concerned period, Asia’s GDP growth was 5.5 %, while its trade growth was 6%.
+Global GDP and trade growth was 3.3% and 4.7% respectively in 2014, while in the concerned period, Asia’s GDP growth was 5.5% and trade growth was 6%.
 Asia’s economic resilience during the financial crisis has stemmed largely from its export driven growth model.
-Towards carrying forward the growth story and ensuring the transformation of Asia from a cheap manufacturing base to an economic trading bloc, building up of “intra-regional” trade connectivity is an imperative .
+Towards carrying forward the growth story and ensuring the transformation of Asia from a cheap manufacturing base to an economic trading bloc, building up of “intra-regional” trade connectivity is imperative.
 China and India, the leading faces of the global economic recovery are slated to play a significant role in scripting the Asian growth story.
-China is already world’s biggest economy in PPP terms, and India is slated to be a USD 42 trillion economy by the year 2050.
+China is already the world’s biggest economy in PPP terms, and India is slated to be a USD 42 trillion economy by the year 2050.
 Growth prospects are also firming up for the ASEAN and South Asian regional blocks.
-What impact would India’s ‘Act East’ Policy have upon the Indian & global economies ?
-What is the way forward for the ASEAN region and how it can act as a driver of global growth, with India playing a major role - intern(s) is(are) expected to study & analyse issues, and produce a comprehensive report;
+What impact would India’s ‘Act East’ Policy have upon the Indian and global economies?
+What is the way forward for the ASEAN region and how it can act as a driver of global growth, with India playing a major role?
+Intern(s) is(are) expected to study and analyze issues and produce a comprehensive report.

-PROJECT2: Sector-specific Reports - primarily focusing on services sectors like IT & ITeS, Tourism, Banking & Financial Services, Environment, Agriculture & Food Processing;
+- PROJECT2: Sector-Specific Reports: Intern would primarily focus on service sectors like IT & ITeS, Tourism, Banking & Financial Services, Environment, Agriculture & Food Processing;

-PROJECT3: Macroeconomic Report on India as an Investment Destination - With changes made in Indian FDI policy, several other macroeconomic policies and tax structure in India, the country has started attracting significant volume of investment from foreign counties.
-Eventually, some key sectors of the country witnessed changes, in terms of performance, revenue generation & employment opportunities.
-The intern is expected to work on the macroeconomic profile of the country by putting more focus on some select sectors.
+- PROJECT3: Macroeconomic Reports on India as an Investment Destination: With changes made in Indian FDI policy, several other macroeconomic policies, and tax structure in India, the country has started attracting a significant volume of investment from foreign counties.
+Some key sectors of the country have witnessed changes in terms of performance, revenue generation, and employment opportunities, and will continue to do so as time progresses.
+The intern is expected to work on the macroeconomic profile of the country by focusing on a few select sectors.

 |Dates / Deadlines:|